koly23/koly23.github.com/_posts/2013-10-07-angularjs-directive---simple-version.md

 });
 {% endhighlight %}

-By using iAttrs.camelCase, you can get the value passed to the link function.
+By using `iAttrs.camelCase`, you can get the value passed to the link function.

 *communicate with other directives who has a controller on the same element*